pbl64k/ShenzhenIO-Turing/README.md

     40 b        ; B
     41 :)       ; Put anything you want here, this is the one free memory cell.

-**NOTE:** As with the factorial program, this uses the trick of using opcodes as constants instead of allocating separate memory cells for them.
+**NOTE:** As with the factorial program, this employs the trick of using opcodes as constants instead of allocating separate memory cells for them.
+In particular, encoding `HALT` as `-1` allows to use its address in lieu of allocating a separate memory cell for `MINUS`.
 Unlike with factorial, in this case this is necessary, or the program wouldn't fit in the available memory.

 ## Design

 ### Goals

-The virtual hardware in Shenzhen I/O is reasonably capable, but it's pretty different from traditional CPUs (using [Harvard architecture](https://en.wikipedia.org/wiki/Harvard_architecture), in particular), and individual microcontrollers have severe limitations, with the mighty MC6000 being [incapable](#user-content-fn1) of swapping the values of its two registers without outside help, for example.
+The virtual hardware in Shenzhen I/O is reasonably capable, but it's pretty different from traditional CPUs (employing [Harvard architecture](https://en.wikipedia.org/wiki/Harvard_architecture), in particular), and individual microcontrollers have severe limitations, with the mighty MC6000 being [incapable(1)](#user-content-fn1) of swapping the values of its two registers without outside help, for example.

 So my primary goal when starting this project was to implement something ostensibly general-purpose and at least approaching